yodaos-project/yoda-book/en/yodaos-source/customization/03-light.md

 The built-in lighting effects file is stored under /opt/light/ by default and can be configured in the lightd service.

-The system built-in lighting effect file path configuration method:
+Configure the path of the system build-in lighting effect file:

 1. Edit the file: `/usr/yoda/services/lightd/service.js`.
 2. Configure the value of this field `var LIGHT_SOURCE = '/opt/light/'` Note that the last side requires a slash `/`.